fultonm/tailwind-class-formatter/README.md

 This extension contributes the following settings:

 * `tailwind-class-formatter.enable`: Enable/disable Tailwind Class Formatter.
+* `tailwind-class-formatter.nonTailwindClassBefore`: Whether to place non-Tailwind classes before Tailwind classes.
-* `tailwind-class-formatter.defaultSortOrder`: The sort order of Tailwind classes.
-Many of the classes listed here are prefixes that will match if any classes found within a `className` element begin with a value in this list.
-Additionally, the classes are specified from least specific to most specific.
+* `tailwind-class-formatter.sortOrder`: The sorting order of Tailwind classes.
+Some of the classes listed in this array are class prefixes.
+The classes are specified from least specific to most specific.
 For example, any class starting with `m-`, such as `m-[3px]` will be ordered before classes starting with `mt-`.
+More prefixes and even whole class names can be added to specify sort order more granularly.
+  * For example, `bg-[#` can be added to the `sortOrder` configuration to sort the JIT class `bg-[#1da1f1]` for background color before or after other `bg-` prefixed classes.

 ## Known Issues